arnavs/FractalU/README.md

 ### Syllabus

-Exact topics and order subject to change.
+Exact topics and order subject to change. **Don't worry if stuff in links seems too advanced**; it's just a reference.

 | Class | Topic | Details and "Standard Model" | Alternatives
 | -------- | ------- | ------- | ------- |